Xiangyu-Hu/SPHinXsys/README.md

 ## Interaction with SPHinXsys and the team

 Thank you for using and supporting our open-source project!
 We value each feedback.

-#### For SPHinXsys users:
+#### For SPHinXsys users

 Your input is crucial to us.
 We encourage you to report any issues you encounter with the library, including: